jamesderlin/dropt/README.md

 The implementation is intended to be minimalistic.
 What dropt does *not* do:

-* Localization.  dropt doesn't provide localization facilities, but it does try not to stand in the way of programs that want to localize their help text however they choose.
+* Localization.  dropt does not provide localization facilities, but it does try not to stand in the way of programs that want to localize their help text however they choose.